 How to sew piping for a flawless finish?

-Piping is an essential sewing technique that adds a refined and professional touch to your creations.
-Whether it's to highlight a pocket, structure a seam or embellish a garment, it adds a beautiful relief and a clean finish .
+Piping is an essential sewing technique that adds a refined and professional touch to creations.
+Whether to highlight a pocket, structure a seam, or embellish a garment, it adds a nice relief and a clean finish.

-In this article, we explain how to make and apply piping step by step , with practical advice for a perfect result!
+In this article, we explain how to make and install piping step by step, with practical tips for a perfect result!

 What is piping?

-Piping is a fabric covering cord , inserted between two pieces of fabric to create a contrasting or discreet border effect.
+Piping is a fabric-covered cord, inserted between two pieces of fabric to create a contrasting or subtle border effect.
 It is often used in:

 • Decoration (cushions, curtains, seats).